-- Body Systems
+- 1. Body Systems

 - 2. Muggle Magic

-- 3. Forces & Machines
+- 3. Energy all around us

 - 4. Earth Resources

-- What would life be like without cells? - How does an understanding of Chemistry help us interpret reality? - What would the world be like if all forces became unbalanced? - How can an understanding of Earth's resources help us build a better future?
+- What would life be like without cells? - How does an understanding of Chemistry help us interpret reality? - How can we harness the energy around us to benefit society? - How can an understanding of Earth's resources help us build a better future?